 The Commission is a statutory body consisting of nine members appointed by the Governor, with the advice and consent of the State Senate.
 Each of the State's four congressional districts is required to be represented by two members of the Commission, and a ninth member of the Commission holds an at-large position.
 Act 691 (as defined below) requires that two members of the Commission be water well contractors licensed in the State.
 Each member of the Commission is currently appointed for a term of seven years.
-Act 691 changes the term for future members of the Commission from seven years to five years.
+Act 691 changed the term of future members of the Commission from seven years to five years.
 The expiration dates of the terms of members of the Commission are staggered so that one or more vacancies occur each year.
 Vacancies during a term are filled by appointment by the Governor for the remainder of the unexpired term, subject to confirmation by the State Senate.
 A member of the Commission serves until a successor is appointed.
-The names of the members of the Commission, the offices held, and the dates of expiration of their terms are as follows (there is one vacancy):
+The names of the members of the Commission, the offices held, and the dates of expiration of their terms are as follows:

 Name Position Term Expires

-Eddie Glover Chairman 2026

-Jamie Burr Vice Chairman 2026
+Jamie Burr Chairman 2026

-Roy Reaves Member 2024
+William Anderson Vice Chairman 2027

 William Brewer, III Member 2025

-Neal Anderson Member 2025
+James Anderson Member 2025

-William Anderson Member 2027
+Eddie Glover Member 2026

 JoAnne Bush Member 2028

+Mike McDermott Member 2029

+David Gilbert Member 2029

 Bruce Leggitt Member 2030